CouchPotato/CouchPotatoV1/README.md

 ## Update

-Github users can use the build-in update feature (under Settings, or in the CP footer)
+Github users can use the built-in update feature (under Settings, or in the CP footer)

 If you're running the Windows Binary Build, you have to shutdown CP and overwrite the .exe with the newer function.
 Make sure your config.ini and data.db are untouched.